izaacdb/izaacdb/README.md

 Get in touch, or reach out to me at my business - Jackdaw Technology Group. jackdawtech.co.uk

----

 “Izaac fixed our AWS stability issues while developing some outstanding software solutions for our factories.
-He’s an excellent communicator and has an eye for detail. *Highly recommended*.”
+He’s an excellent communicator and has an eye for detail. **Highly recommended**.”
-- Jonathan Haskins, Director, Get Laid Beds.
+Jonathan Haskins, Director, Get Laid Beds.

-“This was an unusually challenging project, and we were able to *trust and rely* on Izaac to stay focused and deliver the end experience on time.”
+“This was an unusually challenging project, and we were able to **trust and rely** on Izaac to stay focused and deliver the end experience on time.”
-- Michael Carlisle, Group Technical Director, AKQA.
+Michael Carlisle, Group Technical Director, AKQA.